Sunrise rainbow over Limestone Lakes Basin. Height of the Rockies Provincial Park British Columbia

 Avalanche warning sign Coast Mountains British ColumbiaTrailhead avalanche warning #61910 Purchase

-Marriott Basin Trail
+Marriott Basin British Columbia Trail

 Posted at the trailhead is a large sign warning of and explaining avalanche hazards, which generally is of no consequence in summer.
-Hikers accustomed to hiking on U.S. trail in the Pacific Northwest may be in for a rude awakening.
-Well marked and easy to follow, the trail receives very little maintenance.
+Hikers accustomed to hiking on U.S. trails in the Pacific Northwest may be in for a rude awakening.
+Well-marked and easy to follow, the trail receives very little maintenance.
 Climbing over logs around boulders and muddy areas the trail is pretty rough in places.
-After a short level spell the trail climbs a headwall very steeply, without switchbacks, trough forest.
+After a short level spell, the trail climbs a headwall very steeply, without switchbacks, through the forest.
 Near the top of this section is the turnoff for Rohr Lake and Mount Rohr.
 From here the trail levels off a bit and zigzags around muddy bogs and small meadows until a tricky log crossing of a stream.
-On my visit the water was low but in late spring early summer the crossing must be quite exciting!
+On my visit the water was low but in late spring or early summer, the crossing must be quite exciting!

 Marriott Basin trail Coast Mountains British ColumbiaMount Rohr junction #61905 Purchase